Remote’s guide to employing in Greece.

 The Greek minimum wage is set at €758.30 per month, or €650 per month, when 13th and 14th salary payments are factored in.

 We can help you get a new employee started in Greece fast.
-The minimum onboarding time we need is just one week.
+The minimum onboarding time we need is only 17 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.